The information in this article is up to date for tax year 2022 (returns filed in 2023).

 How much is the Child and Dependent Care Credit worth?

-The Child and Dependent Care Credit is worth up to 35% of qualified child care expenses.
-The maximum amount of qualifying expenses you can claim is $3,000 if you have one dependent.
-For two or more dependents, the maximum amount you can claim is $6,000.
+If you have one dependent, the Child and Dependent Care Credit is worth 20 to 35% of $3,000 for qualified child care expenses.
+If you have two or more dependents, that amount is 20-35% of $6,000.

 Note: Everyone’s tax filing situation is different, and the actual percentage you can claim will depend on your adjusted gross income (AGI).